 In his first major film role, newcomer Hamilton Morris (who had only appear previously in two episodes of the Aussie TV comedy series 8MMM ABORIGINAL RADIO) gave an absolutely terrific performance in the lead role of “Sam Kelly”.
 I never heard of Morris prior to this film but every time he was onscreen, I was drawn into his quiet but engaging presence.
 He is very well supported by his legendary co-stars Bryan Brown and Sam Neill, who both equally great in their roles of “Sergeant Fletcher” and “Fred Smith” respectively.
 They both brought a lot of elements to their characters that I thought made them really compelling to watch throughout the film.
 Also the supporting cast were all really strong as well but for me personally, the stand out was definitely Ewan Leslie as the damaged but unhinged “Harry March”.
 Even though he only appears in the first act, his intense performance is very memorable (there is one scene involving him that’s definitely going disturb a lot of people).
-He could have easily have been a rather two-dimensional monster but both Leslie and the filmmakers bring layers to “Harry” that made him far more complex and interesting character.
+He could have easily have been a rather two-dimensional monster but both Leslie and the filmmakers bring layers to “Harry” that made him a far more complex and interesting character.
 Now were there as aspects about the film that I thought didn’t work?
 Well, other than some of the female characters being a bit under-developed and one heavy-handed line delivered at the end, I don’t have many problems with it to be honest.
 I would dare to say that the film is actually near flawless to me.